 Dear Bankruptcy Adviser,

-Can I purchase a vehicle after filing Chapter 7 bankruptcy but before the case is closed?
-I will be filing soon and I know I can’t keep my current vehicle, but I must have a car.
+Can I buy a car after filing Chapter 7 bankruptcy but before the case is closed?
+I will be filing soon and I know I can’t keep my current automobile, but I must have a car.

 In the past, I would say you definitely could not buy a car right after filing bankruptcy.
-Most car lenders wanted to see the bankruptcy filer re-establish credit before approving a car loan.
-Now, lenders are more desperate than ever to finance vehicles.
-While you may not be able to get the vehicle until you receive the bankruptcy discharge notification, buying a car after bankruptcy is a viable option.
+Most auto lenders wanted to see the bankruptcy filer re-establish credit before approving an auto loan.
+Now, lenders are more desperate than ever to finance cars.
+While you may not be able to get the car until you get the bankruptcy discharge notification, buying a car after bankruptcy is a viable option.

-However, car lenders are getting stuck with a lot more inventory than before.
+However, auto lenders are getting stuck with a lot more inventory than before.
 Cars are lasting longer and certified preowned vehicles are almost like new.
 So car lenders are a bit desperate to get inventory off the lot.
-You definitely have a better opportunity to finance a vehicle even with bad or no credit.
+You definitely have a better chance to finance a vehicle even with bad or no credit.

 This does not mean you are going to walk into a new car showroom and buy the latest model, but you can likely buy something soon after filing.
-Many of my clients tell me they’ve received numerous solicitation letters from car lenders offering good deals on an automobile right after the case has been filed.
+Many of my clients tell me they’ve received many solicitation letters from car lenders offering good deals on an auto right after the case has been filed.

-You may start receiving car loan advertisements right after filing.
-Contact a couple of the lenders and ask whether you are able to be approved prior to receiving your bankruptcy discharge paperwork.
+You may begin receiving car loan advertisements right after filing.
+Contact a couple of the lenders and ask whether you are able to be approved before receiving your bankruptcy discharge paperwork.